dotnet/corefx/Documentation/project-docs/cross-platform-cryptography.md

 | PKCS1 Signature (SHA-2) | :white_check_mark: | :white_check_mark: | :white_check_mark: | :question: |
 | PSS |  :white_check_mark: | :x: | :x: | :x: |

-Windows CNG is used on Windows whenever `RSA.Create()` or `new RSACng()` is used, as well as the `.GetRSAPublicKey()` extension method for `X509Certificate2` and when possible for the `.GetRSAPrivateKey()` extension method for `X509Certificate2`.
-Windows CAPI is used on Windows whenever `new RSACryptoServiceProvider()` is used, as well as the `GetRSAPrivateKey()` extension method when the private key is not able to be opened with CNG (which requires a hardware-backed key with no CNG-capable driver).

 Windows CAPI is capable of PKCS1 signature with a SHA-2 algorithm, but the individual RSA object may be loaded in a CSP which does not support it.

+#### RSA on Windows

+ * Windows CNG is used on Windows whenever `new RSACng()` is used.
+ * Windows CAPI is used on Windows whenever `new RSACryptoServiceProvider()` is used.
+ * The object returned by `RSA.Create()` is internally powered by Windows CNG, but this is an implementation detail subject to change.
+ * The `.GetRSAPublicKey()` extension method for X509Certificate2 will currently always return an RSACng instance, but this could change as the platform evolves.
+ * The `.GetRSAPrivateKey()` extension method for X509Certiicate2 will currently prefer an RSACng instance, but if RSACng cannot open the key RSACryptoServiceProvider will be attempted.
+   * In the future other providers could be preferred over RSACng.

 #### Native Interop